 … we believe and teach that there is one divine essence, undivided, etc., and yet, that there are three distinct persons, of the same divine essence, and coeternal, Father, Son, and Holy Ghost.
 This article we have always taught and defended, and we believe that it has, in Holy Scripture, sure and firm testimonies that cannot be overthrown.
 And we constantly affirm that those thinking otherwise are outside of the Church of Christ. and are idolaters, and insult God.
 (Apology, I, Trigl. p.
 103)

 all kinds of false doctrines that contrary to the Scripture teach, for example,

-– that it’s sufficient to have natural knowledge of God and be religious in general – e.g. to know and worship God “in the church of the beautiful nature”;
+– that it is sufficient to have natural knowledge of God and be generally religious – e.g. to know and worship God “in the church of nature”;

 – that the Father, the Son and the Holy Spirit are three gods or gods of different rank (polytheism, belief in many gods);